GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     - **C#**: appsettings.json
     - **Python**: .env

     Open the configuration file.
-You will need a Form Recognizer key and endpoint, and the URI of our blob container for our configuration file.
+You will need a Form Recognizer key and endpoint, and the URI of your blob container for the configuration file.

     ### Get the Form Recognizer keys and endpoint

-    1. Navigate from the Azure Portal to to the **Form Recognizer** resource you created earlier.
+    1. Navigate from the Azure Portal to the **Form Recognizer** resource you created earlier.
     2. Select **Keys and Endpoint** on the left hand panel.
-Copy the key and endpoint into the configuration file.
+Copy **Key 1** and **Endpoint** into the configuration file.

     <a id ="sig"></a>
     ### Create a Shared Access Signature